 Malaysia’s heat and humidity can turn sunscreen into a sticky nightmare—but it doesn’t have to.
 The key is finding formulas that fight sweat, block UVB and UVA rays, and vanish into your skin.
 Here’s what to look for:

-Heavy creams clog pores in tropical weather.
-Opt for terms like “water-based” or “gel” on labels.
+Heavy creams can clog pores in tropical weather.
+Look for “water-based” or “gel” textures.
 For example:

-Mineral sunscreen (with zinc oxide or titanium dioxide) sits on top of skin, reflecting rays immediately—perfect for sensitive skin.
+Mineral (zinc oxide, titanium dioxide) sits on top of skin and reflects rays—great for sensitivity.
 Try:

-A 2022 study by Universiti Putra Malaysia found 80% of sunscreen users skip these areas, leaving skin exposed.
-Use a spray or stick for quick touch-ups:
+A 2022 Universiti Putra Malaysia study found 80% of users skip these areas.
+Use sprays/sticks for quick touch-ups:

-Reapply sunscreen every two hours—yes, even indoors.
-Keep a portable option in your bag:
+Reapply every two hours (even indoors).
+Keep a portable option:

 Quick Checklist Before Buying